open-rhoads/flower-shop/README.md

 ## Adding the Cart Functionality
 Now that the products are being loaded from a database dynamically, I am working on implementing the cart, checkout, and confirmation pages and functionality.

+First, I needed to add more route endpoints to the server file so I could fetch get and post requests from the database/cart.
+Then, I added a minimal Cart HTML page and a cart.js file to dynamically populate the cart with products; once they exist.

+There is a little debugging to do.
+Next, I will add a View Cart button, put the Add to Cart buttons on the Product list page too, and add the Checkout functionality.

 ## Adding a Working Search
 Another great enhancement for this project would be a functional search.
-I will add this once the database is set up.
+I will add this once the database and cart checkout are set up.